real-ping/real-ping/README.md

 - 🎉 I’m currently working a social media app called [Trexton](https://discord.gg/bFvWhF3whF)
 - 🌱 I’m trying learning everything 🤣
 - 👯 I’m looking to collaborate with other chill developers
-- 🥅 My goal is to be more active on GitHub.
+- 🥅 My goal is to be more active on [GitHub](https://github.com/real-ping)
-- ⚡ Fun fact: I love to play ping pong and watching movies :D
+- ⚡ Fun fact: I love to play ping pong and watching movies 😀

 ### Connect with me: